62712 was completed at Darlington in February 1928 as LNER 246 an allocated to

 In 2016 agreement was reached between the Scottish Railway Preservation Society (SRPS) and the National Museum of Scotland who own the locomotive to extend the loan of the locomotive for another ten years to 2026.

 By the middle of 2017 indications were that the locomotive was in better condition than might have been anticipated.
 By the end of 2017 it was indicated that the locomotive would be back in service in the spring of 2018.
+As a result of additional boiler work being identified the completion date was put back to 2019.

 In March 2020 it was reported that the locomotive would be returned from the Llangollen Railway to Bo’ness & Kinneil Railway without the overhaul being completed.
 The Llangollen Railway explained that the work specification and associated costings did not accurately reflect the true extent of the overhaul required.
 The Scottish Railway Preservation Society said “There have been problems about how much the repairs should cost, the quality of some of the work and changes at Llangollen, that have significantly delayed its return.
 The locomotive and tender had been largely assembled whilst work on the boiler continued.
 Llangollen Railway’s new chief mechanical engineer felt the records and evidence of the work done on the locomotive and tender were not satisfactory and had them dismantled for that recording and evidence to be collected.
 That process identified work that had not been done to a satisfactory standard.”